ivo-toby/gpt-notes-to-tasks/README.md

 - `model`: This is the model that the script will use for the OpenAI API.
 For example, `"gpt-4o"`.

+- `learnings_file`: this is the path to the file where your learnings are stored.
+The script will read from this file when processing learnings.
+For example, `"~/Documents/notes/learnings.md"`.

+- `learnings_output_dir`: this is the directory where the script will save the processed learnings.
+For example, `"~/Documents/notes/learnings"`.

 ## Usage

 Here is a brief explanation of each argument:

 - `--config`: This argument is used to specify the path to the configuration file.
 The default value is `config.yaml`.

+- `--process-learnings`: If this argument is provided, the script will process learnings from the file that is configured in the `config.yaml` file : `learnings_file`

 - `--weekly`: If this argument is provided, the script will process weekly notes.